 The total amount of Fund money available for awards in any year will depend on income received by the Fund over the preceding year and thus the maximum per application may vary from year to year.
-The current limits are: $2,000 for Members of the Linnean Society of New South Wales and $1,200 for non-members.
+The current limit is $2,000.
 Successful awards may be less than the amount requested when quality applications exceed money available.

 Money awarded must be used for research purposes, which may include the purchase of equipment, laboratory or other consumables, and fieldwork or travel within Australasia.
 Requests for subsistence (i.e. food and lodging), travel to conferences, or thesis preparation expenses, will not be supported.

 The closing date for applications is March 1 in any year.
 In exceptional circumstances, emergency support may be available at other times, subject to funds being available.
 Please contact the Secretary before submitting an emergency application.

 Applications must be made on the Fund’s application form.
 Supporting documents should be added to the end and the entire application is to be submitted as a single PDF file.

 The application must include a short summary (up to 200 words) of the project, to be published in the LinnSoc News if the applicant is successful.

 Any publication arising from work supported by the Joyce W. Vickery Scientific Research Fund should include an acknowledgement to that effect.

 Any type material generated by studies supported by these grants must be lodged in the collections of an appropriate scientific institution.

 An application form may be obtained from the website or from the Secretary of the Society.

 The Council’s decision in regard to the award or non-award of grants from the Joyce W Vickery Scientific Research Fund is final, and no correspondence will be entered into.
 Council reserves the right to transfer any application to another fund where this is relevant and improves the likelihood of success.